meanmodemoda/msdv-data-structures/README.md

 - SQL and NoSQL database schema design
 - Setting up SQL(RDS) and NoSQL(DynamoDB) databases in AWS
 - Writing data into SQL and NoSQL databases
-- Send query requests using `express` to databases
+- Sending query requests using `express` to databases
-- Surface query request output and package web content
+- Surfacing query request output and packaging web content using templates

 ## Weekly Progress